-Technology transfer from the university, creating companies based on research, has created about 380 professional service and manufacturing jobs in Latah County in the last 25 years and is expected to create many more in the future.
-The largest, Emsi, employs about 200, and plans to build headquarters with space for up to 500 in Moscow, ID.
+created about 380 professional service and manufacturing jobs in Latah County in the last 25 years and is expected to create more in the future.
+The largest, Emsi, employs about two hundred, and plans to build headquarters with space for up to five hundred in Moscow, ID.

 Latah County offers opportunities for hiking, biking, snowmobiling, hunting, and fishing.
 The University of Idaho holds conferences, football and other sports events, parents' weekend, theater performances, concerts, and the annual Lionel Hampton Jazz Festival in February, bringing thousands of visitors to the area.
 Visitors to Moscow enjoy the Appaloosa Museum and Heritage Center, which features the Appaloosa horse and the Nez Perce Tribe, and the McConnell Mansion Museum in a house built by a wealthy merchant and former Idaho governor in the 1890s.
 A growing trail system is bringing more visitors to Troy, Kendrick, and Juliaetta.
-The county's largest motel, the Best Western University Inn in Moscow, employs 200 people.
+The county's largest motel, the Best Western University Inn in Moscow, employs two hundred people.
 Leisure and hospitality - a sector that includes amusement, recreation, lodging, food service companies, restaurants, and bars - employs about 1,900 people.
-The highest employment of the year is in the fall, when many people come to visit students at the university, attend conferences, and see football games.
+The highest employment of the year is in the fall, when people come to visit students at the university, attend conferences, and see football games.
 About 13 percent of the county's total nonfarm payroll jobs are in the leisure and hospitality sector, while 11 percent of U.S. jobs are.
 The university, Moscow Chamber of Commerce, and local innkeepers are working together to bring more conferences to the area.

 Although Latah County is somewhat insulated from economic downturns because of the University of Idaho and agriculture, it felt the economic chill after 2007.
 Construction fell sharply, logging and wood products lost 260 jobs (about one in four of jobs) between 2007 and 2012.
-Wood products and logging have restored all the jobs they lost, but in 2018 construction remained about 90 jobs below its peak levels of 640 in 2006.
+Wood products and logging have restored all the jobs they lost, but in 2018 construction remained about ninety jobs below its peak levels of 640 in 2006.